pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/evolution_of_retrieval_augmented_generation_draft_v2_1_jan_2024.md

 In 2023, enterprise CTOs acknowledged that Large Language Models (LLMs) can generate better answers than humans.
 In 2024, CTOs are expanding their LLM use cases, while carefully navigating the rapidly changing LLM landscape, which now includes LLMs with Retrieval Augmented Generation (RAG).
 RAG adds tremendous value because it enables LLMs to generate answers with fresh data from internal and external sources.
 RAG expands the delivery of higher-value applications, especially for use cases that require reasoning, enabling market leaders to materially differentiate their business functions.

-RAG gained speed in April 2021 in this seminal [paper](https://arxiv.org/pdf/2005.11401.pdf), "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks", when it concluded that LLMs with RAG performed better than LLMs, and better than humans.
+RAG gained speed in April 2021 in this seminal [paper](https://arxiv.org/pdf/2005.11401.pdf), "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks", which demonstrated that LLMs with RAG performed better than LLMs, and better than humans.

 In this article we take a look at "what is retrieval augmented generation?" and "how is retrieval augmented generation's definition evolving?".